 An election is held each spring, at which a new president is chosen (to serve for a year, from the next conference to the one following.
 The President is the organization's chief officer and presides over Board of Directors meetings, appoints ex-officio officers, etc.

 Two rotating groups of 5 representatives, elected from the membership, serve overlapping two-year terms.
 The Board of Directors is responsible for budgeting and policy decisions.

-Various other offices are created from time to time as the President and Board of Directors see fit (secretary, treasurer, webmaster, membership officer, etc.).
+Various other offices are created from time to time as the President and Board of Directors see fit (secretary, treasurer, technology officer, membership officer, etc.).
 Ex-officio officers are entitled to vote in Board of Directors meetings and contribute vital energy and support to the organization.

 Officers and Board of Directors